sous-chefs/rundeck/README.md

 * `node['rundeck']['windows']['user']` - Windows user to create, default 'rundeck'
 * `node['rundeck']['windows']['group']` - Windows user group to add the 'rundeck' user to, default 'Administrators'
-* `node['rundeck']['server_url']` - Due to a bug in some cases on rundeck if this is filled out a bad login may occur.
+* `node['rundeck']['server_url']` - Due to a bug in some cases on rundeck, if this is filled out a bad login may occur.
 Some instances this may need to be set to other values or even nil.
 This will control the serverUrl in the config.
 * `node['rundeck']['log_level']` - Debug level for rundeck (ERR,WARN,INFO,VERBOSE,DEBUG)
 * `node['rundeck']['rss_enabled']` - true/false for RSS support